 Overall Faculty Responsibilities for Creating a Climate of Success

-- Course leads are required to take the Integrated Proctored Test assigned to their course and review remediation tools associated with the test.
+- Course leads should familiarize themselves with the Integrated Proctored Test assigned to their course and review remediation tools associated with the test

 - Course leads and new faculty must attend a training session with a Kaplan Nurse Educator.